 Alleluia!
 Christ is Risen!
 The Lord is risen indeed!
 Alleluia!

-During the time of the Temple in Jerusalem, the priests would sacrifice the animals brought in as sacrifices to God, and their blood was poured all over the altar.
+During the time of the Temple in Jerusalem, the priests would sacrifice the animals brought in as offerings to God, and their blood was poured all over the altar.

 Jesus, as the Passover Lamb, is sacrificed for us, that we may be set free from our bondage to sin and death.
 His blood is poured out for us on the cross.
 He literally bled out to become the sacrifice for our sins.